keruzu/runbook/src/architecture/about_the_diagrams.md

 # About the Diagrams
 I prefer the [C4 Model](https://c4model.com/) for diagrams.

+The enterprise may want to use something like [Archimate](https://www.archimatetool.com/) for building out a more comprehensive automated library and registration system.

 According to the model, there are four levels of detail:

 * **System Context**: All stakeholders should be able to read and understand this section.
 No product names, just areas of responsibility.